 The higher the return, the higher is the possibility of more investments in the future and that too in a bigger and better way than the earlier way.
 It hints at raises, job security, promotions for the employee.
 So, let us list a few points in which you can add value to the company or organization :-

-10 Ways to Add Value to Your Employer or Organization:
+10 Ways New Employee Adds Value to their Organization:

 1. Solve problems: